olegsher-ds-2025/Course_AI/README.md

 Definition: AI refers to the simulation of human intelligence in machines that can perform tasks typically requiring human cognition. <br />
 Key Capabilities: Learning, reasoning, problem-solving, perception, language understanding.

+### Ethical Considerations & Challenges<hr />
+Bias & Fairness: AI reflecting societal biases in data.<br />
+ - AI systems learn from data, and if that data contains biases, the AI can inherit and amplify them.
+Bias in AI arises when the system produces results that systematically favor or disadvantage certain groups due to imbalanced or flawed training data.
+Ensuring fairness in AI is a crucial challenge.<br />

+Privacy Issues: AI-driven surveillance and data misuse.<br />
+Job Displacement: Automation replacing human jobs.<br />
+AI Security Risks: Deepfakes, cyber threats, AI-based fraud.<br />

 ## Use cases:<hr />
 ### Chatbots for customer support
 ### Sentiment Analysis